-These definitions are not symmetric in X and Y, because putl prefers to return an inl value if there have been no tie breakers yet.
-Because of this preference, neither union nor union' can be used to construct a true codiagonal.
+This definition is not symmetric in X and Y, because putl prefers to return an inl value if there have been no tie breakers yet.
+Because of this preference, union cannot be used to construct a true codiagonal.
 However, there are two useful related constructions:

-6.10 Definition [Switch lens]:
+6.7 Definition [Switch lens]:

-$$switch_X \in X + X \leftrightarrow X$$ $$switch_X = union{XX}$$
+$$switch_X \in X + X \leftrightarrow X$$